hashxim/hconMD/Work_MD/Learning How to Learn.md

 # Procrastination
 We procrastinate about things that make us feel a little bit uncomfortable.
 You feel that you don't like something and all your pain centres in the brain light up.
-So you
+So you shift your focus to something more enjoyable.
+This temporarily feels better but has nasty long-term effects.
+By doing so, it will become more painful in future.

 How this happens
 How to access most powerful memory

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcyODgyMTQ3NSwxODcxNjM4MTcxLC02NT
+eyJoaXN0b3J5IjpbLTE3MzI1NDA2MjcsMTg3MTYzODE3MSwtNj
-MyODQzMDIsMjE0NjIyMzQwNSw5NzczOTU5MiwtODA3OTcxNzE5
+UzMjg0MzAyLDIxNDYyMjM0MDUsOTc3Mzk1OTIsLTgwNzk3MTcx
-LDQ1MTUyMjQzMl19
+OSw0NTE1MjI0MzJdfQ==
 -->